bbyars/mountebank/README.md

 | Coveralls          | [![Coverage Status](https://coveralls.io/repos/bbyars/mountebank/badge.png?branch=master)](https://coveralls.io/r/bbyars/mountebank?branch=master) |
 | Static Analysis    | [![Codacy Badge](https://www.codacy.com/project/badge/c030a6aebe274e21b4ce11a74e01fa12)](https://www.codacy.com/public/brandonbyars/mountebank) |

 `./build` should do the trick on Mac and Linux, assuming you have node 0.10.
-If not, yell at me.
+If not, yell at me.  mountebank does not yet work on node 0.12 or io.js (you are more than welcome to help fix that ;>).

 `build.bat` is your friend on Windows.
 It's not as complete - some tests that verify documentation integrity are excluded because they depend on netcat.